oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 ### "What we can do" Section

-- Intro: `From helping set a repository to creating a dashboard with deep analysis for better understanding data and preferences.`
+- Intro: `From helping to set a repository to creating a dashboard with deep analysis for better understanding data and preferences.`
 - Capability cards:
-  - **Insightful Dashboards** – `We turn complex datasets into clear stories with interactive dashboards, automated reports, and stakeholder-ready visuals.`
+  - **Insightful Dashboards** – `We make data approachable by transforming complex information into interactive dashboards, clear reports, and visuals that help everyone understand the story behind the numbers.`
-    - Bullets: `Analytics audits and data modeling`, `Interactive dashboards in modern BI tools`, `Training sessions for internal teams`
-  - **Rapid Prototyping** – `Designers and engineers co-create clickable prototypes, proof of concepts, and MVPs that gather feedback fast.`
+  - **Rapid Prototyping** – `Our designers and engineers work side-by-side to quickly build prototypes, MVPs, and proof-of-concepts—so you can gather feedback and iterate fast.`
-    - Bullets: `User journey mapping and UX flows`, `Accessible component libraries`, `Deployment-ready starter kits`
+    - Bullets: `Mapping user journeys and UX flows, Reusable, accessible component libraries, Starter kits ready for deployment`
-  - **Automation & Enablement** – `We streamline workflows with secure integrations, notification systems, and knowledge resources your teams can own.`
+  - **Automation & Enablement** – `We simplify your workflows with secure integrations, smart notifications, and resources that empower your team to work independently.`
-    - Bullets: `Custom middleware and API wiring`, `Alerting, logging, and operations playbooks`, `Onboarding guides and enablement training`
+    - Bullets: `Custom middleware and API connections, Alerting, logging, and operations guides, Onboarding materials and enablement sessions`

 ### About Us

-- Intro paragraph: `We are a multidisciplinary team of builders, analysts, and mentors who love turning bold ideas into polished experiences.
-From the first brainstorming sketch to the final deployment, we stay curious, share knowledge generously, and keep people at the center of every decision.`
+- Intro paragraph: `We are a close-knit team of engineers, strategists, and researchers who thrive on building unique products with the latest AI models.
+Every project is a collaboration—ideas are shared openly, and everyone contributes from first sketch to final launch.
+We value curiosity, practical results, and keeping people at the heart of our work.`

-- Cards:
+Cards:

-  - **Mission** – `Empower learners and partners with practical tools, transparent processes, and mentorship that sparks long-term growth.`
+- **Mission** – `Deliver practical, innovative solutions by combining technical expertise with a passion for learning and growth.`
-  - **Culture** – `We foster open collaboration and celebrate diverse voices.
-Weekly stand-ups keep everyone aligned, while demo days showcase wins and lessons learned.`
+- **Culture** – `We believe in open communication, fast feedback, and supporting each other.
+Our process is transparent, and every member’s voice matters.`
-  - **Focus** – `Our projects span data storytelling, web engineering, and community education.
-Each initiative blends research, design, and hands-on experimentation.`
+- **Focus** – `From data analysis to web engineering, we blend research, design, and hands-on experimentation to create products that make a difference.`

-- Highlights:
+Highlights:

-  - `Weekly Learning Labs` – `Interactive sessions where teammates workshop new tech, build prototypes, and give live feedback.`
+- `Team Sprints` – `We work in focused bursts, sharing progress and solving challenges together in real time.`
-  - `Open Resource Library` – `Curated templates, starter kits, and playbooks maintained by the group to help newcomers ramp up quickly.`
+- `Resource Sharing` – `Templates, starter kits, and guides are available to help everyone ramp up quickly and contribute effectively.`
-  - `Mentorship Network` – `A rotating roster of mentors pairs with members to set goals, review progress, and unlock new opportunities.`
+- `Peer Mentoring` – `Team members regularly pair up to set goals, review work, and help each other grow.`

 ### Portfolio Previews

-- Section heading: `Public View`
+- Section heading: `Meet us`
-- Description: `Explore our open portfolio and meet the people behind the work.
-The Members area highlights detailed bios, focus areas, and contact points for every core team lead.`
+- Description: `Explore detailed biographies about each member of our team.
+Check our skills, roles and contact details to get in touch.`
 - Button: `Meet the team`
 - Placeholder headings (no static copy shown): `Latest Projects`, `Members`, `Documents`